MifengbushiMifeng/totem/experiments/README.txt

  * create or copy a file 'network.xml'
    $ cp /some/path/to/someDomain.xml network.xml

- * make sure the result files are there as 'results-ALGONAME-results.txt'
+ * make sure the result files are there as 'routing-ALGONAME-results.txt'
-   $ cp /some/path/to/som_results_file.txt results-ALGONAME-results.txt
+   $ cp /some/path/to/som_results_file.txt routing-ALGONAME-results.txt

  * create the experiment description (<numberOfTimes> <mean1> <stddev1> <mean2> <stddev2> <coinflip>)
    $ echo 100 100.0 50.0 10.0 10.0 0.8 >experiment.txt